 Small binoculars – take them with you while hiking and it makes it a lot more fun

 Another thing that makes camping with kids fun is letting them explore and creating crafts for kids when you get home!

 Rocks can become “friends” and so can pinecones with a little imagination.

 Of course you should probably limit them to a few per person but it’s a fun way to have a “souvenir” from your camping trip.

 Make sure to go for hikes and explore your surroundings, that’s fun!
-Here’s a free Nature Hike I SPY printable to print out before you leave that they will love!
+Here’s a Nature Hike I SPY printable to print out before you leave that they will love!

 Of course you can’t plan for everything, but items like these have made our trips much more pleasant and have made the kids want to go camping year after year.

 To locate free camp sites visit my post here and have a blast together!!